AlexSD92/stack_react/README.md

 Register | 1.
 User clicks register on the nav bar. <br/> 2.
 User inputs a unique and valid username in the username field. <br/> 3.
 User inputs a unique and valid email in the email field. <br/> 4.
 User inputs a valid password in the password1 field. <br/> 5.
 User confirms the password from the password1 field in the password2 field. <br/> 6.
 User clicks register. <br/> 7.
 User is redirected to the login page. | Yes
 Log Out | 1.
 User is authenticated. <br/> 2.
 User clicks log out on the nav bar. <br/> 3.
 User is redirected to the login page. | Yes
 New Question | 1.
 User is authenticated. <br/> 2.
 User clicks questions on the nav bar and is directed to the question list page. <br/> 3.
 User clicks on add question and is redirected to the add a new question page. <br/> 4.
 User inputs a valid summary. <br/> 5.
 User inputs a valid question. <br/> 6.
 User clicks submit and is redirected to the question list page where they can view their newly posted question. | Yes
 Edit or Delete Question | 1.
 User is authenticated <br/> 2.
 User clicks questions on the nav bar and is directed to the question list page. <br/> 3.
 User clicks on an existing question that they are an author of and is redirected to the detailed view of that question. <br/> 4.
 User clicks on edit and is redirected to the edit view where they are given the option between submitting an edit or deleting the question. <br/> 6.
 User edits summary and question fields and clicks submit and is redirected to the detail view for that question. <br/> 7.
 If a user clicks delete, they are redirected to the delete page where they are asked to confirm whether they really want to delete the question or return to safety. <br/> 8.
 Clicking return to safety brings the user back to the edit view. <br/> 9.
-Clicking delete deletes the question and brings the user to the question list page.
+Clicking delete deletes the question and brings the user to the question list page. | Yes
 New Answer | 1.
 User is authenticated. <br/> 2.
 User clicks questions on the nav bar and is directed to the question list page. <br/> 3.
 Users click on an existing question and they are redirected to the detail view for that question. <br/> 4.
 User clicks on add answer and they are directed to the new answer page. <br/> 5.
 Users add their answer content to the answer field and clicks submit, they are then redirected to the question detail view. | Yes
 Edit or Delete Answer | 1.
 User is authenticated. <br/> 2.
 User clicks questions on the nav bar and is directed to the question list page. <br/> 3.
 Users click on an existing question and they are redirected to the detail view for that question. <br/> 4.
 User clicks on an answer within the question detail view page that they are an author of and they are redirected to the detail view for that answer. <br/> 5.
 Users click on edit and they are brought to the edit view for that answer where they are given the choice to submit the edit or delete. <br/> 6.
 User updates the answer and clicks submit where they are redirected to the answer detail view. <br/> 7.
 If the user clicks delete, they are redirected to the delete page where they are asked to confirm whether they really want to delete the answer or return to safety. <br/> 8.
 Clicking return to safety brings the user back to the edit view. <br/> 9.
 Clicking delete deletes the answer and brings the user back to the question detail page. | Yes
 Edit Profile | 1.
 User is authenticated. <br/> 2.
 Users either find their profile in the listview or click on their username in the navbar where they are brought to a detailed view of their profile. <br/> 3.
 Users click edit within the detail view and they are brought to the edit view for their profile. <br/> 4.
 User inputs valid data and clicks submit and they are redirected back to the detail view. | Yes